-A uniform annual general charge to be charged as a fixed amount on each separately occupied portion of a rateable property.
+A uniform annual general charge to be levied as a fixed amount per rating unit.

 Where more than one property is owned by the same Ratepayer, the properties are contiguous, and are utilised as a single property, then only one UAGC in total will be assessed.
 Similarly, where an adjoining leased area is utilised as part of the parent property, then only one UAGC in total will be assessed.
 This reassessment is reliant on property owners satisfying Council that they meet the relevant criteria.